Duncan Macmillan (playwright): Every Brilliant Thing

 Every Brilliant Thing was produced by Paines Plough and Pentabus, enjoyed sold-out runs at three consecutive Edinburgh Festivals and continues to tour worldwide.
 During its 2014–2015 run at the Barrow Street Theatre in New York, it was filmed for broadcast on HBO (first aired in 2016).
 It is an interactive monologue, performed with audience participation.
 Its original performer was the comedian Jonny Donahoe.
 The Barrow Street production was a New York Times "Critic's Pick".
-A revival of Every Brilliant Thing, featuring Daniel Radcliffe, at Broadway's Hudson Theatre in March 2026 for a two-month run.
+A revival of Every Brilliant Thing, featuring Lenny Henry, Jonny Donahoe, Ambika Mod, Sue Perkins, and Minnie Driver, played at @sohoplace in London's West End from August 1 until November 8, 2025, and was directed by Macmillan.
+A transfer of the West End production of Every Brilliant Thing, featuring Daniel Radcliffe, opened at Broadway's Hudson Theatre in March 2026.
+Radcliffe performed through the end of May followed by Mariska Hargitay through early July and closing with Tracee Ellis Ross.

-Macmillan has described his reason for writing the play as a desire to communicate to people "You’re not alone, you’re not weird, you will get through it, and you’ve just got to hold on.
-That’s a very uncool, unfashionable thing for someone to say, but I really mean it.
-I didn’t see anyone discussing suicidal depression in a useful or interesting or accurate way."
+Macmillan has described his reason for writing the play as a desire to communicate to people "You're not alone, you're not weird, you will get through it, and you've just got to hold on.
+That's a very uncool, unfashionable thing for someone to say, but I really mean it.
+I didn't see anyone discussing suicidal depression in a useful or interesting or accurate way."